 Mucins (glycoproteins), various proteins and a (diastatic ferment), the α-amylase ptyalin.
-Among the proteins, a strong pain reliever opiorphin has been demonstrated which is six times stronger than morphine.
+Among the proteins, a strong analgesic opiorphin has been demonstrated, which is six times more effective than morphine.

-The pH value for resting secretion is now 6.5 and 6.9 for most people (i.e. slightly acidic and is therefore not the healthy environment in the mouth) after stimulation it rises to around 7.0 to 7.2.
-In healthy people, the saliva pH value is always 7.0 to 7.2.
-If other values are in the net, it is manipulation to suggest to people – it is normal that you have a slightly acidic saliva.
-That’s true – of course – but not with healthy ones!
-(Just like the manipulation via the * protective acid mantle * of the skin).
-That’s true – of course – but not with healthy ones!
+With resting secretion, most people now have a pH value of 6.5 and 6.9 (i.e. slightly acidic and therefore not the healthy environment in the mouth), after stimulation it rises to around 7.0 to 7.2.
+In healthy people, the salivary pH value is always 7.0 to 7.2.
+If other values are on the Internet, it is manipulation to suggest to people – it is normal that your saliva is slightly acidic.
+That’s true – of course – but not for the healthy!
+(Just like the manipulation via the *protective acid mantle* of the skin.
+That’s true – of course – but not for the healthy!)

 In the USA, researchers are working flat out on using certain messenger molecules – so-called messenger RNA, which convert the information from the genes into proteins – to identify oral or breast cancer using saliva samples.
 Early detection and aftercare could thus be simplified.
 To this end, a huge “spit database” is currently being built in the USA with 10 million dollar support (7 million euros) from the National Institutes of Health, in which all salivary proteins are to be cataloged.

 Sweet delicacies contain large amounts of simple sugars (monosaccharides).
 The whole organism suffers from this.
 Types of sugar such as table sugar, fructose, cane sugar and glucose are found in almost all sweets.
-These sugars are among the low molecular weight, i.e. simple carbohydrates – which are always highly acidic in the balance.
+These sugars are among the low molecular weight, i.e. simple carbohydrates – which are always strongly acid-forming on the balance sheet.

 The spit stays away

 This idiom developed from actual processes in the body.
 Two types of saliva are stimulated before and during eating.
-The secretion of watery saliva is mediated by the parasympathetic nervous system, that of the viscous, enzyme-rich saliva is mediated by the sympathetic nervous system.
-The secretion of watery saliva is mediated by the parasympathetic nervous system, that of the viscous, enzyme-rich saliva by the sympathetic.
+The secretion of the watery saliva is mediated by the parasympathetic nervous system, that of the viscous, enzyme-rich saliva by the sympathetic nervous system.
 Both are stimulated before and while you eat.
 Fright leads to sympathetic arousal.
-Sympathetic nerve excitation alone leads to contraction of the blood vessels in the salivary gland, which interrupts the flow of saliva.
+Sympathetic nerve excitation alone leads to the contraction of the blood vessels in the salivary gland, which interrupts the flow of saliva.

-The fact is that nowadays more and more people stay away from it:
+The fact is – that nowadays more and more people lack spit:

 Around a quarter of all people, and the trend is rising, suffers at least from time to time from dry mouth, which is triggered by the wrong diet (acidosis), taking medication, diabetes or radiation.
 Here it is important to chew with sugar-free chewing gum (xylitol) or liquorice to get the saliva flowing again.